 I tested Power Mode with Wind.

-Take note that the logging feature is set to a 5 second interval to be able to compare the shortest and longest runtimes.
-And the luxmeter has a short delay while pressing and starting recording.
-So the manual Lumen measurements may not 100% be the same as the runtime graph in Turbo mode, because Turbo output drops so quickly.
+Take note that the logging feature is set to a 5-second interval to compare the shortest and longest run times.
+The lux meter has a short delay while pressing and starting recording.
+So the manual Lumen measurements may not be 100% the same as the runtime graph in Turbo mode because Turbo output drops so quickly.

 ANSI measurements are 10% of the initial measurement.
 So that means Turbo’s runtime stops when it reaches 7,000 lumens.
 In my honest opinion, that is still extremely bright, so you better look at the runtime graphs!

 ANSI FL1 standards: The runtime is measured until the light drops to 10% of its initial output (30 seconds after turn on).
 This does not mean that the flashlight is not usable anymore.
 The last column shows how long the light actually works till it shuts off.
-If there is a + symbol, it means that the test was stopped at that particular point, but the light was actually still running.
-This happens on certain occasions, with certain drivers, firmware, or batteries.
+If there is a + symbol, the test was stopped at that particular point, but the light was still running.
+This happens on certain occasions with certain drivers, firmware, or batteries.

 Acebeam X75 Peak beam intensity and beam distance measurements

 Measurements were taken outdoors at 20 meters for Turbo, and indoors at 5 meters for all modes, with a Hagner E4-X Lux Meter.
 I noted the highest measurements I could get..
-That meant that my 5m measurement was higher than my 20 meters measurement, and therefore used that instead of the 20m measurement.
+That meant that my 5m measurement was higher than my 20-meter measurement, and therefore, I used that instead of the 20m measurement.

 I also added the highest Turbo measurement I could get.
 Just to see if it was close to the advertised beam intensity, and no, it’s not even close.